uvm-plaid/CIROH-NextGen-SMS-UVM/UVM-NRT-RoS/lora/multihop-i2c/README.md

 ## Setup

 Refer to the Wire library to setup the I2C connections between the LoRa boards and the Mayflys.
-The pictures below illustrate the neccesary connections.
-Platformio is to build and upload the files for each of the nodes and to monitor the serial output from the devices.
+The pictures in the images directory illustrate the neccesary connections.
+Platformio is used to build and upload the files for each of the nodes and to monitor the serial output from the devices.

 Useful `pio` commands are: